 Tip – Use some scrap paper and a pencil to write out the order of your book to make sure that when it is folded together, everything will be in the right place.

-Now that you have your order all you have to do now is put these pages into your preferred method of software.
+Now that you have your order, all you have to do is put these pages into your preferred software method.
 For example, I use photoshop to design my pages but you can use other systems such as InDesign or even just Microsoft Word or PowerPoint, whatever you are comfortable with, but just for the demonstration, I will go through my process of using Adobe Photoshop.

 - First of all, you want to create an A4 landscape document (presuming your photography zine is to be printed A5).